mrehman29/cloudmonkey-interoute/README.md

-# cloudmonkey-interoute (using Cloudmonkey version 5.3.3)
+# cloudmonkey-interoute (fork from cloudstack-cloudmonkey version 5.3.3)

 This is a fork of the [Cloudmonkey command line interface](https://github.com/apache/cloudstack-cloudmonkey), version 5.3.3, modified for use with the [Interoute Virtual Data Centre](https://cloudstore.interoute.com/what_is_vdc).

 The modification required is to handle API access to the different VDC regions (Europe, North America (USA), Asia).
 This is implemented using a new configuration variable `region`.

 The default value is 'europe'.
-Note that the master version of Cloudmonkey will access the default region without modification.
+Note that the origin version of Cloudmonkey (cloudstack-cloudmonkey) will access the default region without modification.

-See the original repo here: [cloudstack-cloudmonkey](https://github.com/apache/cloudstack-cloudmonkey)
+See the origin repo here: [cloudstack-cloudmonkey](https://github.com/apache/cloudstack-cloudmonkey)

 ## Modifications